Mulgrave suburb profile

 Mulgrave demographics

 Mulgrave, located in Melbourne's southeastern suburbs, is a family-friendly area known for its suburban charm and community-oriented lifestyle.
 With a population of 19,889, Mulgrave offers a balanced mix of residential comfort and accessibility to urban amenities.
-The median age of 40 suggests a mature community, with many families and long-term residents enjoying the suburb's peaceful environment and proximity to schools, parks, and shopping centers.
+The median age of 40 suggests a mature community, with many residents likely to be established families and professionals who appreciate the suburb's peaceful environment and proximity to the city.

 Mulgrave infrastructure, key developments and investment opportunities